catalyst-cloud/catalystcloud-docs/source/getting-started/support.rst

 Contacting your account manager
 ===============================

-Customers that contract premium support from Catalyst have a technical account manager.
-You should have received the contact of your account manager when you applied for premium support.
+Customers that have a premium support contract from Catalyst have a technical account manager.
+You should have received the contact details for your account manager when you applied for premium support.

 Contacting a solutions architect
 ================================

-Premium support customers have access to cloud solution architects that can provide guidance on the best way to implement your applications on the cloud.
+Premium support customers have access to cloud solution architects who can provide guidance on the best way to implement your applications on the cloud.
 Please contact your account manager to arrange a discussion with a cloud solutions architect.